 One of the biggest debates surrounding paddle boarding is choosing which paddle board is best for you.
 Since there are so many options and a variety of different types, it’s easier to just break down and simplify the various choices you’ll have to make.
 Along with size, style, weight, length, and width, you can also choose a paddle board with the material in mind.

 Depending on a lot of different things, it can change which type of material is best for you.
-For instance, depending if you are a beginner or an expert, the type of storage and transportation available, and the purpose of the paddle board, you can have multiple aspects that will change the paddle board you need.
+For instance, depending on your size, if you are a beginner or an expert, the type of storage and transportation available, and the purpose of the paddle board, you can have multiple aspects that will change the paddle board you need.

 We’re going to just cut the fluff and get right to the facts.